MarwolTuk/scs-anatomy/anatomy.md

 If you have some Information to share, I did not include, I most probably didn't found it yet, and would like to include.
 So, just leave a reply. :-)

-## SCS-Files themself
+## SCS-Files themselves
-The `.scs` files seem to be archives either in a format called `hashfs` or `zipfs` beeing renamed zip-files.
+The `.scs` files seem to be archives either in a format called `hashfs` or `zipfs` being renamed zip-files.
 They all store parts of the same 'File-Hirarchy', with scs-files loaded first providing a base and those loaded after extending on it.
 The later ones are able to override information stored in firsts, if they contain a file in the same path as the earlier one.

 ### Formats
 `hashfs` is the format the 'orginal' scs-files are in.
 They can be extracted using the (famous) [scs_extractor.exe](https://modding.scssoft.com/wiki/Documentation/Tools/Game_Archive_Extractor) you can get from the SCS Modding Wiki.
 Also I've found no way yet to create those archives, there must be one since some of the promods scs-files are in the same format.

 `zipfs` on the other hand do seem to be just renamed zip-files.
-I've found no real evidence jet which copresseon and zip settings ETS2 supports, and which are problematic.
+I've found no real evidence jet which compression and zip settings ETS2 supports, and which are problematic.
 If you have trouble creating those, this document may be beyond your scope.

 ### Load Order
 On my ETS2 installation the load order of the base game seems to be (according to `game.log.txt`)